pnuehrenberg/vassi/docs/source/5_feature_extraction.rst

         background_category='none',
     )

-On the previous page, we created a dataset with two groups of animals, each with three trajectories.
-We then created a dataframe of observations, which we used to create an annotated dataset.
+On the previous page, we created a dataset with two groups of animals, each group with three individuals (trajectories).
+We then created a :class:`~pandas.DataFrame` of observations, which we used to create an annotated dataset.
 Let's recap and display the observations in a table.

 .. jupyter-execute ::

     display(Table(dataset.observations))

 The dataset consists of groups and can be iterated over.
-Similarly, groups consist of dyads (note the target parameter) and can also be iterated over.
-Each of these objects is a :code:`Sampleable` that provides methods for feature extraction, compatible with our feature extraction workflow.
+Similarly, groups consist of dyads (note the :code:`target` parameter when creating groups/datasets) and can also be iterated over.
+Each of these objects is a :class:`~automated_scoring.dataset.types.mixins.sampleable.SampleableMixin` that provides methods for feature extraction, compatible with our feature extraction workflow.

 .. jupyter-execute ::